leap-protocol/leap-protocol.github.io/README.md

 * string: "string"
 * boolean: "bool"
 * enumeration: [ "item1", "item2", ...]
+* none: "none"

 For enumerations, the item names are user defined - these get encoded as integers.
 An enumeration can have no more than 256 entries.

+None types can be sent when the path itself is the command.
+For example, an application may have a path of `control/mode/disable` which does not require an accompanying payload.

 # Packets